Member Organizations

 The Brunei Darussalam Institute of Certified Public Accountants (BICPA)

-In addition to being an Associate of IFAC, BICPA is a member of the ASEAN Federation of Accountants.
+In addition to its national role, BICPA is an Associate of the International Federation of Accountants and a member of the ASEAN Federation of Accountants, reflecting its engagement with regional and international accountancy networks.

 Adoption of International Standards